Depending upon where you are in the process, you may have done some of the items on this list. Skip them. Be

 Juniors–Prepare for CFA

-Juniors: You can take this as soon as you have a candidate number.
 For information on the Candidate Fitness Assessment, click here and then here.
 This will be given during Summer Seminar.
-If you pass it, you’re done.
-If you don’t, you have until you submit your application to pass it.
+It’ll feel good in July to have that out of the way if you pass it.
+If you don’t, you have until you submit an application to retake it.
 Check out what’s required (crunches, shuttle run, mile run, etc.) and make sure you’re prepared.
-It’ll feel good in July to have that out of the way.

 Tour a warship